prolificinteractive/Moulinette/README.md

 # Moulinette
-An internal audit tool for Prolific Interactive brought to you by the PiOS team.
+An internal audit tool used by Prolific Interactive to ensure code quality and standards.

 ## Requirements
 * Xcode 8.3.3 or up